 So let’s get into detail about what all this means…

 It’s no surprise, but there are a lot of different blogging platforms nowadays.
 The most popular ones include Wix, Squarespace, Blogger, WordPress.com, etc.

 The problem with these platforms is that they are all hosted.
 And if I’m being completely honest, your blog will never grow to its full capacity if you are not using a self-hosted site.

 You might be wondering, what the heck is self-hosted vs hosted blog?
 Totally valid question.
 Let me break it down super quick.

-Hosted → The blog platform you are using is hosting and storing all of your blog’s information, data, and will long-term have less flexibility with a non self-hosted site.
+Hosted → The blog platform you are using is hosting and storing all of your blog’s information and data and will long-term have less flexibility with a non-self-hosted site.
 While these are usually more user-friendly and offer more technical support, you are also much more limited with how you can monetize your blog.